-Services to Home Educators (SHE) works and supports families who are considering, or have elected, to home educate their child or children.
+We work to support families who are thinking about, or have decided, to home educate their child or children.
 If required, we offer support and guidance regarding home education and our aim is to work in partnership with Norfolk’s home educating families.

-In opting for home education parents take on the full responsibility for their child’s education including the cost of things like resources, trips, tutors, courses, subscriptions, public examinations and work experience placements.
-It is a huge responsibility which requires dedication and commitment with regards to your energy and time.
+By choosing home education, you are taking on the full responsibility for your child’s education.
+This includes the cost of things like resources, trips, tutors, courses, subscriptions, public examinations and work experience placements.
+It is a huge responsibility, which requires dedication and commitment from you with your energy and time.

 The rights and responsibilities of parents

-Usually children attend school but some parents choose to fulfil this responsibility by educating their children at home.
+Usually children attend school, but some parents choose to take on this responsibility by educating their children at home.

-If your child holds a statement of Special Educational Needs (SEN) or an Education Health Care plan you still have the equal right to home educate your child; however the education you provide must be suitable for any special educational needs that your child may have.
+If your child holds an Education, Health and Care (EHC) plan you still have the equal right to home educate your child.
+However, the education you provide must be suitable for any special educational needs that your child may have.

-While a statement or EHCP remains in force the LA retains a duty to review it at least annually; this applies equally when a child is home educated.
+While an EHC plan remains in force, we have a duty to review it at least annually.
+This is just the same when a child is home educated.

-If your child attends a special school the local authority must be in agreement with the child being educated at home before the child’s name can be removed from the school roll.
+If your child attends a special school, we must agree with your decision to home educate before your child’s name can be removed from the school roll.

 A suitable and efficient, full-time education